 So someone knew about these monkeys.
 It just wasn’t the right kind of person.
 In this case, the right kind of person was a (bonafide) scientist (with credentials and institutional privileges not un-related to living in the West).

 Now I’m not saying that it doesn’t matter that a trained scientist encountered the monkey and established it as a unique and previously undocumented species.
 The team did a lot of work to establish this.
 As the Times, which otherwise does a fine job on the story, explains:

 Convinced the species was novel, team leader John Hart began an exhaustive three-year study to describe the monkey, and to differentiate it from its nearest neighbor, the owl face monkey.
 The study included geneticists and biological anthropologists, who helped confirm that the monkey was different from the owl face, though the two share a common genetic ancestor.

 In other words, something significant happened because those scientists happened upon this monkey.
 But to say that they “discovered” it is to mischaracterize what occurred.
 The scientists write that it was “previously undescribed,” which is far more accurate.
 Their language also doesn’t erase the consciousness of the people of the Congo, where this monkey is “endemic.”
-In fact, they recommend the short-hand name “lesula,” “as it is the vernacular name used [by people who've known about it, probably for generations] over most of its known range.”
-In doing so, they acknowledge the species’ relationship to a population of human beings, making them visible and significant.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+In fact, they recommend the short-hand name “lesula,” “as it is the vernacular name used [by people who’ve known about it, probably for generations] over most of its known range.”
+In doing so, they acknowledge the species’ relationship to a population of human beings, making them visible and significant.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.